zhuyinheng/Covid-19_Severity/README.md

+# Code and dataset of *A Learning-based Model for Assessment of Covid-19 Severity*

+***if you find it difficult to deploy/use/reproduce/modify it, feel free to start an issue or contact me: zhuyh19 AT mails.tsinghua.edu.cn.***

+If you are a hospital worker and want to use the method proposed in this paper, we develop a simple and easy-to-used tool [here](http://covid-19.zyh.science:8888/).

+If you want to reprocedure the result or use this code for other purpose, please follow the instructions below.

 ## requirement and environment
 1. python 3
 2. tested on ubuntu 18. it should work well on win and osx.